Interview with Dr James Hendrie Burt. One

 JB: Well, I had a bit of an argument with them.
 One of my duties at the hospital, I ran the hospital on the age of twenty three.
 I was the only doctor in the hospital.
 The professor, he was a superintendent.
 He lived in the grounds but he only came in in the morning and at lunchtime he disappeared and went off home.

-NM: So this was in St Andrew’s was it?
+NM: So this was in St Andrews was it?
 The hospital.

-JB: This was just outside St Andrew.
+JB: This was just outside St Andrews.

-NM: Ok.
+NM: Okay.

 JB: [unclear] and, and one of my duties was to censor all the lectures, all the letters that were sent out and we were doing pre-frontal lobotomies at that time.
 It was separating the brain.
 They don’t do them now but I was reading one of the letters.
-It was written by a dentist who was a patient in the place and I said to the superintendent, I said, ‘I can’t sensor this letter, I said, ‘Because I’m involved in it.’
-I said, ‘He mentions me my name so — ’ I said, ‘I think you’d better sensor it yourself.’
+It was written by a dentist who was a patient in the place and I said to the superintendent, I said, ‘I can’t sensor this letter’, I said, ‘Because I’m involved in it.’
+I said, ‘He mentions me by my name so — ’ I said, ‘I think you’d better censor it yourself.’
 So he said, ‘Right.’
 So he started to read through it.
-After every sentence he literally [KABAR] [unclear] He suddenly looked up and said, ‘You think I’m mad don’t you doctor?’
+After every sentence he literally K A B A R [unclear] He suddenly looked up and said, ‘You think I’m mad don’t you doctor?’
 It was too good a chance.
-‘Yes, sir, I think you’re paranoid.’
+So I said, ‘Yes, sir, I think you’re paranoid.’
 And that.
 He went up through the roof.
 Who was I to psychoanalyse.
 You know he was a professor over the rest of us.
 I said, ‘Well, you taught me all the psychiatry I know.’
 I said, ‘If I can’t diagnose paranoia now,’ I said, ‘You’ve done a bad job.’ [laughs] So we settled down.
 One of my duties then of course was to see him off in his car when he left and he was just getting in to his car.
-He was standing in front of it, he put his arm around my shoulder and he said, ‘Aye doctor,’ he said, ‘When you both been with them, as long as I have been with them.’
+He was just standing in front of it, he put his arm around my shoulder and he said, ‘Aye doctor,’ he said, ‘When you both been with them,’ he said, ‘As long as I have been with them.’
 He said, ‘You’ll be just like me and just like them.’
-I said, ‘No, sir.’
+And I said, ‘No, sir.’
 I said, ‘You’ll find my resignation on your desk in the morning.’
 I said, ‘I’m not going to do any more psychiatry.’
 ‘Oh?’
 He said.
-‘No.’ I said, ‘I’m going to join the Air Force and I’m getting married.’
+I said, ‘No.’ I said, ‘I’m going to join the Air Force and I’m getting married.’
 That finished it.
 So that was how I got.
 But I went for my interview in London.
 At London.
 I was in London and when they asked what I did I said, ‘Psy.’
 ‘Ah yes.
 You’re just the man we’re looking for.
-We’ll get you into a psychiatric unit in one of our RAF hospitals.’
+We’ll get you into a hospital psychiatric unit in one of our RAF hospitals.’
 I said, ‘No, you won’t.’
 I said, ‘I’m not doing psychiatry again.’
 I said, ‘I’m not doing it again.’
 I said, ‘I want to go to a flying station.’
 So that was it.

 NM: So why did you choose the RAF?

 JB: I had been in the, I joined the [unclear] Corps when I went to St Andrews first.
 That was voluntary.
 We were attached to the Black Watch so we wore the Black Watch kilt and that.
-Our, the senior officer that was in charge was Argyl.
-When you say Argyl Sutherlands and our chief warrant officer was Scots Guards.
-So we got all Scots Guards drill.
+Our, the senior officer that was in charge was Argyll.
+When you say Argyll Sutherlands and our chief warrant officer was Scots Guards.
+So we got all the Scots Guards drill.
 So, I knew all the drill before.
 In the second year it became compulsory for all male students at university to do military training so we all changed our kilt into wearing just the khaki.
 So we did that.
-You did your prelims at St Andrew’s.
+You did your prelims at St Andrews.
 That was physiology and anatomy and botany, zoology.
 All the rest of it.
 You did that there.
 You had to get your degree and pass the exams in anatomy and physiology and that to go on to the Medical School at Dundee.
 That was the Medical School.
-So we did that and we did all the military training in St Andrew’s.
+So we did that and we did all the military training in St Andrews.
 We went over to Dundee.
 We went into a Medical Unit distinct from the other boys who were just square bashing.
 So we had a sort of basic knowledge, medical military training there and and I did a lot, we did a lot of route marching and that was it.
 Well, I get terribly seasick and that so I said well, I don’t want to go into the Army.
 Anyway, I’ve always wanted to fly and I was always interested.
-We’d got Leuchars Airfield was in our unit.
+We’d got Leuchars Airfield was in our area.
 A friend and I used to cycle up there to the air displays and everything.
 So, I said I’m going to volunteer for the Air Force.
 So that was how I got sent to —

 NM: So it was National Service.